 How are servals able to hunt alone whereas lions hunt in groups?
 How can some birds tear meat while others eat only plants?
-Using biofacts and live animals students will observe and examine predators and their prey, and will discover the adaptations each has for eating or avoiding being eaten.
+Using biofacts and live animals, students will observe and examine predators and prey while discovering the adaptations each has for eating or avoiding being eaten.

 Why is a poison dart frog so brightly colored?
 Why does a porcupine have such sharp quills?
 Students first explore their five senses through a variety of sensory “experiments,” and then make the connection between senses and animal defenses.
 Live animal demonstrations will reveal how animal senses differ from our own, and allow students to discover the ways that animals defend themselves and find food.

 More than half of the plant and animal species in the world make the rainforest their home.
-Uncover the basics of these tropical treasures by exploring rainforest layers, investigating animal adaptations, and discovering the forests’ abundant resources.
-Following a classroom introduction, students will search for clues in the Zoo’s Rainforest Falls exhibit to become experts in this biome of biodiversity!
+Uncover the basics of these tropical treasures through exploring rainforest layers, investigating animal adaptations, and discovering the forests’ abundant resources.
+Following a classroom introduction, students will search for clues in the Zoo’s M&T Bank Rainforest Falls exhibit to become experts in this biome of biodiversity!

 How do desert foxes keep cool in such a hot, dry place?
 Unearth the basics of habitats with hands-on activities and observations of plant and animal adaptations.
 Discover how plants and animals are linked as components of food chains and food webs.
 Students will create their own food web by exploring how the animals at the Zoo are interconnected.

 How do scientists save endangered species?
-Students will become Conservation Team Investigators to uncover reasons why animals are endangered and to find out how research can help protect species.
-Use tools of a field biologist to learn how they find clues to locate animals in the wild.
-Then investigate conservation issues at the Zoo’s modern research field station exhibit: Ecostation!
+Students will become Conservation Team Investigators to uncover reasons why animals are endangered and find out how research can help protect species.
+They’ll also use field biologist tools to learn how they’re able to locate animals in the wild using clues, then investigate conservation issues at the Zoo’s modern research field station exhibit: Ecostation!